Data-Independence-Network/trunk-core/docs/Why_Java.md

 A core goal of DIN is to provide the ability to run small family/group servers at minimal cost.
 Writing server code in Java is ideal for this:
-* [GraalVM](https://www.graalvm.org/) can compile Java to statically linked native code that can run in a scratch image (without an OS wrapper or libraries, with just the one binary) and provides build-time initialization mechanisms to remove runtime checks.
+* [GraalVM](https://www.graalvm.org/) can compile Java to statically linked native binary that can run in a scratch image (without an OS wrapper or libraries, with just the one binary) and provides build-time initialization mechanisms to remove runtime checks.
 * [Quarkus](https://quarkus.io/) is a [Vert.x](https://vertx.io/) based web framework that